AlexCsanyi/web_scraper/README.md

 #### getOutput()

 this is the main function; it gets all of the body element's children's content on the webpage.
 If the type is text it gets the text content and trims the whitespace but keeps a single space between, then the results are moved in an array using the get() method and the elements of the array are joined.
-This was done becasue the text() method doesn't keep the a single space between text content and that reduced the accuracy of getting email addresses.
+This was done becasue the text() method doesn't keep the single space between text content and that reduced the accuracy of getting email addresses.
-Once we have the raw text I used regex to remove space between phone numbers.
+Once we have the raw text I used regex to remove space between phone numbers, and removed the '+' sign in front of them.
 After this I replaced all tabs, new lines, multiple spaces etc... with a single space.
-Once our string is cleaned I parsed them with knwl.js and libphonenumber-js to find emails and phones.
+Once our string is cleaned I parsed them with knwl.js to find emails and phones.
+Then I got the unique values only from the array of objects.
 Using map I console log each element in the result arrays and their indexes + 1
 If nothing is found I log a 'not found' message.